LYNXBYTE-GAMES/EasyGamePort/README.md

 **The plugin + AI Agent + knowledge base workflow:**

 1. **Install the plugin** – add EasyGamePort to your Unity or Unreal project.
-3. **AI Agent analyzes your project** – the knowledge base provides platform rules and best practices.
+2. **AI Agent analyzes your project** – the knowledge base provides platform rules and best practices.
-4. **Auto-implement essentials** – saves, input, achievements, console activities are added automatically.
+3. **Auto-implement essentials** – saves, input, achievements, console activities are added automatically.
-5. **Follow step-by-step plan** – test on devkit, the AI fixes errors automatically.
+4. **Follow step-by-step plan** – test on devkit, the AI fixes errors automatically.
-6. **Certification checklist** – iterate to stability and compliance.
+5. **Certification checklist** – iterate to stability and compliance.

 🟩 *Result:* A ready-to-publish console build in **days**, not months.

+---

+## 🔌 Integrations & Automation
+- Deep hooks into Unity and Unreal via MCP to access engine objects and automate repetitive editor tasks.
+- Console SDK adapters that validate requirements, generate TODOs, and rebuild projects for each platform.
+- Automated patches for input, save systems, achievements, and console activities to keep builds cert-ready.
+- Retrieval-backed AI guidance sourced from platform docs, past logs, and indexed project history.

+---

+## 🧰 In-Editor Experience
+- Open the dockable window via `Window → EasyGamePort`; Unity remembers your layout between sessions.
+- A staged loading sequence initializes the catalog, showing progress for initialization, project analysis, and final checks.
+- Browse curated automation tasks, expand them for guidance, and execute runs with live status chips (Idle, Running, Completed, Error) and streamed logs.
+- Customize workflows by editing or adding tasks, swapping IMGUI for UI Toolkit, or piping in a live backend agent through the existing state hooks.

 ---